OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 For more information, see also:

 * [OWASP – TLS Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Security_Cheat_Sheet.html)
-* The ideal method for achieving compliance with section 9.4 would be to review guides such as [Mozilla's Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) or [generate known good configurations](https://mozilla.github.io/server-side-tls/ssl-config-generator/), and use known and up-to-date TLS evaluation tools to obtain a desired level of security.
+* The ideal way to achieve compliance with section 9.4 would be to review guides such as [Mozilla's Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) or [generate known good configurations](https://mozilla.github.io/server-side-tls/ssl-config-generator/), and use known and up-to-date TLS evaluation tools to obtain a desired level of security.